ngs-doo/json-benchmark/README.md

 ![Non-trivial objects duration](results/non-trivial-objects.png)

-Even on smaller number of runs, .NET is not much faster anymore.
-Again, after HotSpot optimizations JVM seems to be somewhat faster.
+Even on smaller number of runs, .NET is not faster anymore.
+This is partly due to heavy optimizations in the JVM library.
+Again, after HotSpot optimizations JVM seems to be several times faster.
 Same optimizations could not be used for baked in libraries due to different APIs on .NET Framework and Java (without a massive code increase).

 ###Large model